 Faculty advisors

 These are faculty in the department and can review Form 1; for PhD students they have to approve (pass) the PhD thesis.
+(PhD degrees are required in Phase 2, but not phase 1)

 They can view their advisees’ transcript but cannot update the transcript.
 This is the only access they are given.